 Don’t miss The Financial Brand Forum — the world’s most elite conference on marketing, CX, and digital transformation for the banking industry.

 In marketing circles, few people are more famous than Seth Godin.
 He is the author of 18 books, a member of the Marketing Hall of Fame, an entrepreneur, dotcom business executive, prolific writer, and one of the world’s most sought-after speakers.
-At The Financial Brand Forum 2020, he will be telling senior leaders in the banking industry how they can distinguish themselves in a crowded and noisy marketplace.
+Here’s Gary’s advice for senior leaders in the banking industry looking to distinguish themselves in a crowded and noisy marketplace.

 With cunning insight and sharp wit, Godin has shared his breakthrough branding concepts with a global audience numbering in the millions.
 Seth Godin’s unique perspective, philosophy and ideas about marketing have attracted the interest of leaders in virtually every industry.